What Is an Email Client?

 What’s more, Clean Email comes with automation features that allow you to apply various actions to new emails without any manual work.
 For example, you can automatically label all emails from social media sites accordingly, you can mark all annoying forwards from your relatives as read, or you can delete old emails so they don’t take up space in your inbox.
 Creating automation rules is as simple as it gets, and the same ease of use also applies to the rest of Clean Email.

-You can try Clean Email right now for free to clean up to 1000 emails, and its premium account costs only $9.99 once a month for one user and $19.99 for five users.
-You can also pay once a year and save up to 70 percent.
+You can try the app right now for free to clean up to 1000 emails.
 Considering how much time Clean Email can save you every day—not to mention the opportunity cost of missed emails due to poor email management — it’s clear that paying for Clean Email is one of the best decisions any email user can make.

 Staying on top of incoming emails is not easy, but it can be much easier with the best email client for Windows 10.
 Best email clients make complicated things effortless, and they’re indispensable if your goal is to achieve and maintain inbox zero.
 Besides using the best Windows 10 email client for your needs, you should also consider using Clean Email to take control of your mailbox and quickly organize thousands of emails with just a few clicks.